- 1. The Blue Ocean Strategy - by W. Chan Kim & Renee Mauborgne

 - Content marketing & blogging

-- Crafting high-converting landing pages
+- Crafting landing pages that drive conversions

 - SEO and search marketing

 Authors: Russ Henneberry, Ryan Deiss

 18. They Ask You Answer - by Marcus Sheridan

 A Revolutionary Approach to Inbound Sales, Content Marketing, and Today's Digital Consumer